cabal-club/cable/wire.md

 the number of heads in a channel down to 1 (the post being made).

 ### 5.2 Requests & Responses
 All request types MAY yield multiple responses from peers.
-A request sent to a peer may result in several blocks of hashes or data being sent back by them as they scan their local database.
-Additionally, if that peer forwards a request to its own set of peers, they too may trickle back several responses over time.
+This could happen for multiple reasons, such as due to the delays inherent in a peer forwarding a request to its own set of peers, who may trickle back their own responses over time.

 | `msg_type` numeric id | common name                   | description |
 |-----------------------|-------------------------------|-------------|